nolafs/renaissance-website/site/content/about/_index.md

         UKIE and BAFTA member, Videogame Ambassador and renown international speaker, Stefano is an optimist, extrovert communication veteran always looking at way to innovate.
-    - image: /images/uploads/staff-keith-andrew.jpg
-      name: Keith Andrew
-      position: Media Relations
-      text: >
-        Setting out into the world of journalism back in 2005, Keith spent a large chunk of writing career covering the rise of smartphone games during the App Store boom in the late noughties, eventually serving as the Editor of Pocket Gamer’s industry-focused spin off.

-        In 2014, Keith went fully freelance, writing for a whole host of publications including Edge, GamesTM, GamesMaster, Rolling Stone, Digital Spy, Gamesradar Lad Bible, Official Xbox Magazine, GamesIndustry.biz, Trusted Reviews, MCV, and many others.

-        Keith joined Renaissance in late 2016 and has both worked on and led a diverse range of projects; from small indie games through to big IP across a wide range of genres.
-    - image: /images/uploads/staff-aaron-seaman.jpg
-      name: Aaron Seaman
-      position: Media Relations
-      text: >
-        Since early 2018, Aaron joined Renaissance PR as fresh face to the UK games industry.
-As a former teacher, he used his previous management skills to quickly grasp the inner workings of essential PR processes.

-        He is now a fully fledged member of the team and an executive across a wide variety of clients, having had an integral part in the launches of such titles as Telltale’s: The Walking Dead, The Outer Worlds, Beamdog’s Enhanced Editions (Baldur’s Gate etc) and Ancestors: The Humankind Odyssey.

-        A gaming fanatic and an incredibly driven individual, Aaron has proven his skill set with what he has achieved so far.
     - image: /images/uploads/staff-greg-jones.jpg
       name: Greg Jones
       position: Influencer & Media Relations